shramanasen/Face-detection-with-OpenCV-Models/README.md

 - Haar Cascade
 - LBP Cascade

 Detected faces are displayed with bounding boxes.
-DNN method additionally shows the confidence scores.
+The DNN method additionally shows the confidence scores.

 WARNINGS
 ---------